Menu Close

 • Learning to use devices like walkers

 In many states, physical therapy can be scheduled with or without a referral from a doctor.
-However, many insurance plans cover the cost of physical therapy only if a doctor prescribes it.
+However, many insurance plans only cover the cost of physical therapy if a doctor prescribes it.

 Benefits of Physical Therapy for Seniors